-With the ever-increasing demand for short run (cheap) business cards where 300gsm matt laminated cards has become the norm, I can’t help feel that we’ve somehow missed the point and purpose of a business card, have we all just become a bit average?
-The alternative is far more exciting, something special, something considered, something tactile, a quality piece of print that starts a conversation, instead of an apology.
+With the ever-increasing demand for short run (cheap) business cards where 300gsm matt laminated cards has become the norm, but if they fail to impress is it money well spent?
+The alternative is something special, something considered, something tactile, a quality piece of print that becomes the talking point, instead of an apology.

-Other advantages of letterpress printing is that there’s an aray of different finishing techniques that help make an ordinary piece of print something special.
+Other advantages of letterpress printing is that there is also an army of different finishing techniques that make all the difference, make an ordinary piece of print something special.

-A method of creating raised logos or typography on paper without ink.
-In this process two metal die cuts are used; one with raised logo or type and another with matching but recessed area.
+Method of creating raised logos or character on paper without ink.
+In this process two metal die cuts are used; one with raised logo or character and another with matching but recessed area.
 When a sheet of paper is pressed between these two dies, blind embossing occurs.

 Die Cutting is the most conventional method of shape cutting.
 Instead of printing, the sheet is die cut using a flat bed tool formed to the desired shape.
 Internal as well as external shapes are possible.
 Die cutting shape are also used on packaging to cut out the final shapes

 A duplex is the pasting together of two sheets of paper, making one thicker sheet in the end.
-An example – two 250gsm sheets pasting together to provide a 500gsm final thickness. the other advantages of using duplex is that you can have different coloured stocks, so one side can be white the other a coloured board.
+An example – two 250gsm sheets pasting together to provide a 500gsm final thickness. the other advantages of using duplex is that you can have different coloured stock, so one side can be white the other a coloured board.
+Increasing the thickness adds a quality and make it more tactile.